Higher Ed Resources for Students

 One way that many schools support students' mental health is by providing therapists for students to meet with.
 Many of my friends have found this resource very helpful.
 However, many people are unaware of it.
 Awareness around mental health resources should be prioritized, especially during the pandemic.

 4. Workout classes

 I know many students make healthy living a priority during high school by playing sports.
 I also believe that many hope to maintain this active lifestyle when they transition into college.
 However, once classes begin, students tend to spend less time working out and lose motivation to go to the gym.

 Workout classes are a great way to stay motivated because it is a time that you commit to and it can easily fit into a college class schedule.
 This is an important higher ed resource for students because it is a healthy way to alleviate stress.
-Furthermore, it has been proven to be very beneficial for mental health.
+Furthermore, exercise has been proven to be very beneficial for mental health.
 When I came to college and heard about the free workout classes, I began working out much more frequently by signing up for them.
 In addition, I got to know some of the girls in my hall through attending these classes together!

 5. Library databases

 A final resource that a lot of college students do not take advantage of are the databases provided through the library.
 Many news sources, such as the Wall Street Journal and New York Times, can be expensive, and college students are unlikely to pay for them.
 This is why oftentimes colleges buy a subscription that is free for their students to use.
 At my school, for example, the library website has a list of databases that are useful for each major.
 This can be extremely helpful if you need to write a paper or report for a class.
 Similarly, it can be helpful if you simply want to learn more about a topic, such as a topic that might be discussed in a job interview.

 I had not learned about this resource until my sophomore year when a library specialist came into my class.
 She revealed the abundance of information that we had at our fingertips.
 Now, I use a lot of these resources in my reports for class.
 It is also helpful if I want to read articles in my own time because they’re free!